-(3) A public water system that experiences a treatment technique violation shall notify the Department within 1 hour of discovery of the violation in accordance with § 109.701(a)(3) (relating to reporting and recordkeeping) and issue a Tier 2 public notice in accordance with § 109.409 (relating to Tier 2 public notice-categories, timing and delivery of notice).
+(34) A public water system that experiences a treatment technique violation shall notify the Department within 1 hour of discovery of the violation in accordance with § 109.701(a)(3) and issue a Tier 2 public notice in accordance with § 109.409 (relating to Tier 2 public notice-categories, timing and delivery of notice).

-(4) In addition to the requirements in paragraphs (1) - (3), a public water system that fails to meet the minimum level specified in subsection (a) or (b) at any sample location for 2 or more consecutive months shall conduct an investigation to determine the cause and appropriate corrective actions and shall submit a written report to the Department within 60 days.
+(5) In addition to the requirements in paragraphs (1)-(3)PARAGRAPHS (1)-(4), a public water system that fails to meet the minimum level specified in subsection (c) or (d) at any sample location for 2 consecutive months or more shall conduct an investigation to determine the cause and appropriate corrective actions and shall submit a written report to the Department within 60 days.